dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

     public void main(MyLibrary myLib) { // <- myLib will be instantiated by the bundle, and auto-injected with the openHAB input variables declared in it.
 (You can also use other injection methods) var myUsefulParameter1 = ...
         var myUsefulParameter2 = ...
-        myLib.doSomethingInteresting(myUsefulParameter1, myUsefulParameter2); // <-- myLib already have been instantiated and injected with registries reference, and so we do not need to pass them here
+        myLib.doSomethingInteresting(myUsefulParameter1, myUsefulParameter2); // <-- myLib already has been instantiated and injected with registries reference, and so we do not need to pass them here
     }
 ```

 Tip: The Java223 automation bundle recognizes a library by its type, so you don't have to worry about respecting a naming convention for the variable.
 Feel free to use anything.

 ## Helper library

-The helper library is totally optional, but you should seriously consider using it, as it will make your code experience much more streamlined.
+The helper library described here is totally optional, but you should seriously consider using it, as it will make your code experience much more streamlined.
 It consists of two parts: dynamically .java generated files, and a .jar file with some already compiled classes.

 If you do not want to use the helper library, you can completely disable it by setting the `enableHelper` setting to `false`.